marti1125/Sticky/README.md

 ## To Do

-* set boundaries for dragging the sticker on canvas
+* set boundaries for dragging the sticker on canvas or a Mask
 * get proportions correct after saving sticker to canvas
 * make sure bg picture proportions are correct on canvas
 * set rotation for sticker